Alphabet Global News

 In the proclamation, Biden pointed to the racist mob that “raided, firebombed and destroyed … the thriving Black neighborhood of Greenwood.”

-Racial hatred in America never pays, it only costs a lot!
+Racism, racial hatred, and hate crimes in America never pays, it only costs America… a LOT!

 COVID-19 PREVENTION